The best independent guide to Lisbon

-Sete Rios is a major bus station in Lisbon and also the main hub for Rede Expressos intercity coaches.
-Departing from Sete Rios are express bus services that cover the whole of Portugal, and if you are planning to explore the country via public transport, then you will be passing through Sete Rios.
+Sete Rios is a major bus station in Lisbon, serving as the primary hub for Rede Expressos, Portugal's main intercity coach company.
+Departing from Sete Rios are express bus services that cover the whole of Portugal, and if you are planning to explore the country via public transport, then you will probably pass through Sete Rios.

-Luckily the bus station is not that bad (when compared to other European city bus stations); it is easy to navigate, it has good connections to Lisbon’s public transport, and the ticket office staff are pleasant and helpful.
+Fortunately, the bus station is not that bad (when compared to other European city bus stations).
+It is easy to navigate and has good connections to Lisbon’s public transport.

 Sete Rios is located to the north of Lisbon (GPS: 38.74136, -9.16567) and is 3.8km from the Baixa district (central historic Lisbon) and 4.2km from the airport.
 The bus station is connected to the Jardim Zoológico metro station, which is on the blue metro line.
 Above the metro station is the Sete Rios train station, which has useful departures to Sintra and Setubal.